mozilla/ecosystem-test-scripts/docs/developer-guides/developer_setup.md

 **DO NOT SHARE YOUR CIRCLECI API TOKEN**

-## 3. Copy the BigQuery and Google Sheet Service Account JSON Keys
+## 3. Copy the BigQuery Service Account JSON Keys

-The `metric_reporter` and `google_sheet_uploader` scripts are set up using the [ecosystem-test-eng GCP project][ETE GCP Project] with the metric-reporter and metric-gsheet [service accounts][ETE GCP Service Accounts] respectively.
-In order to execute these scripts, keys for these service account, in the form of JSON files, need to be copied from the 1Password Ecosystem Test Engineering Team Vault into the root directory of the `ecosystem-test-scripts` project.
+The `metric_reporter` script is set up using the [ecosystem-test-eng GCP project][ETE GCP Project] with the metric-reporter [service account][ETE GCP Service Accounts].
+In order to execute the script a key for the service account, in the form of a JSON file, needs to be copied from the 1Password Ecosystem Test Engineering Team Vault into the root directory of the `ecosystem-test-scripts` project.

 ## 4. Set up the config.ini